rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Green chemistry.md

 5. **Designing for energy efficiency**
 	- When a catalyst is used, less energy is needed to heat up the reaction mixture.
-	- Energy is used to heat liquid mixture and purifying productions by distillation.
+	- Energy is used to heat liquid mixture and purifying productions by <u>distillation</u>.
-	- When the reaction pathway consists of fewer steps, less processes of separation and purification are needed.
+	- When the reaction pathway <u>consists of fewer steps</u>, less processes of separation and purification are needed.
 Less energy is needed.

 6. **Using renewable raw materials / feedstock**
 	- Reliance on petroleum-based raw materials is non-renewable.